What is a Risk Assessment?

 The risk assessment process aims to evaluate hazards, remove them, or minimise the risk level by adding control measures, as appropriate.
 Ultimately, this process creates safer and healthier surroundings for everyone.

-The aim of a risk assessment is to attempt to answer the following questions:
+A risk assessment aims to answer the following questions:

 - What could happen, and under what circumstances?